DonghaoWu/WebDev-tools-demo/React+Redux+webpack/Dispatch-Thunk.md

 2. Before, our reducer expected an action to be a plain JavaScript object with some identifying type field.
 However, thunk middleware will give us a powerful new ability: instead of dispatching an action object, we can dispatch a function!
 When thunkMiddleware sees that we've dispatched a function instead of a regular object, it will say,

   - Hey!
 This isn't a regular action!
 It's a function!
-I can't give this to the reducer, `so instead I'll invoke it and pass the store's dispatch method to it, so that whenever that side effect completes or the async action resolves, they can use it to dispatch a new action with whatever data they get.` (这句很重要！)
+I can't give this to the reducer, `so instead I'll invoke it and pass the store's dispatch method to it, so that whenever that side effect completes or the async action resolves, they can use it to dispatch a new action with whatever data they get.` (这句很重要，middlware 里面继续处理 async function，外面依然处理同步函数！)

 3. `Thunk`: a function that we can pass to "store.dispatch" if we configure our store with "thunkMiddleware".
 If we dispatch a thunk, the thunk middleware will invoke the function and pass the store's "dispatch" and "getState" methods to it.
 Thunks are a desirable place to perform side effects (like AJAX requests) because it de-clutters our components, and because `they make it easy to eventually dispatch other actions when some asynchronous behavior resolves.`(这句很重要！)

 4. Within our thunk function, we can perform all the side effects and AJAX we want.
-When we're done performing side effects, it is every likely that we will end up dispatching another action (or even another thunk), and the process repeats.
+When we're done performing side effects, it is very likely that we will end up dispatching another action (or even another thunk), and the process repeats.